-Since the first recording of this phrase only dates back to the year 1976, it’s origin does not appear to be very old.
+Since the first recording of this phrase in print only dates back to the year 1976, it’s origin does not appear to be very old.

 The “Fat Lady” Who Sings

 Opera!
-When you hear this five letter word, you probably think of theatrical performances with lots of singing and music.
-However, what about when you think specifically of opera singers?
-Some people picture a stereotypical fat lady who wears a horned helmet.
+When you hear this five letter word, you probably think of a theatrical performance with lots of singing and music.
+However, what about opera singers themselves?
+When some people picture them, they might think of a stereotypical fat lady who wears a horned helmet.
 Why is that?

-One reason could be because of how opera singers were sometimes portrayed in the forms of media we watched growing up.
+One reason could be because of how opera singers were portrayed in forms of media we watched growing up.
 For example, in certain cartoons, an opera singer might be represented as an overweight lady with a horned helmet.
-This kind of imagery can then stick with us when we grow older.
-Of note, this specific representation of the “fat lady” with the horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.
+This kind of imagery can then stick with us as we grow older.
+This specific representation of the “fat lady” with the horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.

 Are All Opera Singers Fat?

-No, despite the stereotypical imagery that may come to some people’s minds, opera singers come in all shapes and sizes.
+No, opera singers come in all shapes and sizes.
 Do they tend to be more on the heavier side?
 Maybe.
-I’ve heard it said that being overweight makes it easier to sing.
-According to those who make this claim, having extra weight makes it easier for a person to control their diaphragm.
+Some say that being overweight makes it easier to sing.
+According to those making this claim, having extra weight makes it easier for a person to control their diaphragm.
 Whether that is true or not, well, I’m no expert on the subject.

-- I may be losing in this intense game of Monopoly, but I haven’t given up yet.
+- I’m playing Go Fish with my niece.
+So far she’s winning, but I haven’t given up yet.
 It ain’t over till the fat lady sings.